-This indicates we have what I’d call a ‘worry gene’, with some folks inheriting an extra helping and some with a more meager serving.
+This reveals we have what I’d call a ‘worry gene’, with some folks inheriting an extra helping and some with a more meager serving.
 Like the gene for body height, some are taller than others, but everyone has height.
 Simply put, we are all going to worry until our dying day no matter what solutions we embrace to alter that fact (1).

 The Fourth Noble Truth is the Middle Path that leads to the cessation of suffering.
 There is salvation for him whose self disappears before truth, whose will is bent on what he ought to do, whose sole desire is the performance of his duty.
 He who is wise will enter this path and make an end to suffering.

 Notice that at least half of these steps refer to the mind.
-Of those, Right Thought may be the one most directly connected to awareness, for without that, the mind, as we know it doesn’t exist.
-Being awake, attentive, alert, observant, watchful, etc., optimizes all aspects of life for sentient animals.
-The mind lost in thoughts, imagined ideals, and expectations distracts us from noticing what I regard as ‘the eternal now’.
-Such presence of mind for humans is the foundation upon which Right Comprehension, Right Resolution, Right Speech, Right Action, Right Living, Right Effort, and especially, Right State of Peaceful Mind rest.
-Noticing circumstances is for animals (including us) the foundation upon which survival rests.
-Such watchfulness is the one constant problem you may actually have dominion over.
+Of those, Right Thought is the one most directly connected to human awareness.
+Without awareness, the mind as we know it doesn’t exist.
+Awareness (i.e., alert, attentive, conscientious, observant, watchful) helps optimize many aspects of life for all sentient animals.
+However, the human mind can be easily distracted by trivial thoughts, ideals, and expectations.
+This makes it less capable of noticing what is optimal or of perceiving ‘the eternal now’.
+Such presence of mind for humans is the foundation upon which all Buddha’s “Rights” rest.
+Noticing circumstances is the foundation upon which survival rests for all animals, including us.
+Such watchfulness is the one constant problem you may actually have some power over.
 As Christ said, “Watch ye and pray, lest ye enter into temptation.
 The spirit truly is ready, but the flesh is weak.”
 (2)

 (1) One important feature of the worry gene is that it drives us to worry about something no matter what.
 It is the perpetual version of Murphy’s Law.
 When we lack truly mountainous issues of survival to worry about, we make worrisome mountains out of any molehill in sight.
 The worry monster must be fed.
 This easily leads to neurotic stressful worry.
 Simply put, emotion is blindly irrational and readily stimulates the body and mind to respond as if being chased by lions.